Skip to content

 Right click dialog options after converting to a template

 One final configuration item- Edit the network interface on your template.
-Set its MAC Address to 00:00:00:00:00:00
+Ensure its MAC Address to 00:00:00:00:00:00 (This will cause a random MAC address to be generated for every new clone)

 Image showing edit network device, with mac address zeroed out